ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/server-wide/compact-database.dotnet.markdown

-﻿# Operations : Server : How to Compact a Database
+# Operations: Server: How to Compact a Database

 To compact database, please use **CompactDatabaseOperation**.
 You can choose what should be compacted: documents and/or listed indexes.